Here you will find details of our committee.

 Bert has recently been appointed Chair of Imtac (Inclusive Mobility and Transport Advisory Committee) whose role is to advise Government and others in Northern Ireland on issues that affect the mobility of older people and disabled people.

-Paul is a Chartered Quantity Surveyor with some 28 years post qualification experience.
+Paul is a Chartered Quantity Surveyor with some 30 years post qualification experience.
 He has worked exclusively in contracting within the civil engineering and highway maintenance sectors since qualification.
-Paul is Divisional Director with John McQuillan (Contracts) Limited, based in Lisburn, with whom he has worked for 23 years.
+Paul is Managing Director of McQuillan Companies, based in Lisburn, with whom he has worked for 25 years.

-He is a current member of the QPANI Executive Committee, and the sits on the Asphalt and Aggregates and Health and Safety Client Liaison sub committee and is a past Chair of the QPANI asphalts and aggregates committee.
-Through the QPANI he is involved in liaison with Senior Management in TNI on a range of matters from specifications, commercial, contractual and budgetary matters, through to health and safety within roads maintenance.
+He is the Vice Chair of the MPANI and member of the MPANI Executive Committee, sits on the Asphalt and Aggregates and Health and Safety Client Liaison sub-committee and is a past Chair of the MPANI asphalts and aggregates committee.
+Through the MPANI he is involved in liaison with Senior Management in DfI Roads & Rivers on a range of matters from specifications, commercial, contractual and budgetary matters, through to health and safety within roads maintenance.

 Dr Andrew Murray